localstack/localstack.github.io/content/blog/2022-04-22-localstack-40k-stars-88m-pulls-and-an-engaged-community/index.md

 ## What’s new in LocalStack?

-Since our last community blog, we have had over 17 releases spanning a time period of over 11 months.
-In this timeframe, we have released a number of new features, enhancements, bug fixes and more that helps you drive you to a better cloud development experience.
+Since our last community blog, we have published over 17 releases in a time period of 11 months.
+In this timeframe, we have released a number of new features, enhancements, bug fixes and more for a better cloud development experience.

 In the past few months, we worked on a number of new enhancements: